Patrick Sawyer: Ebola infection and death

 He collapsed upon arriving at Murtala Muhammed International Airport, Ikeja.
 A protocol officer of Economic Community of West African States (ECOWAS) was there to greet him.
 The officer drove Sawyer in an ECOWAS pool car to First Consultant Hospital, Obalende, Lagos, where he later died on 24 July.

 In response, the Nigerian government observed all of Sawyer's contacts for signs of infection and increased surveillance at all entry points to the country.
 On 6 August, the Nigerian health minister told reporters, "Yesterday the first known Nigerian to die of Ebola was recorded.
 This was one of the nurses that attended to the Liberian.
 The other five [newly confirmed] cases are being treated at an isolation ward."

-It was later reported that at that time he flew, Sawyer was already under surveillance for Ebola infection, but had been cleared by the Finance Ministry of the Liberian government to leave for the ECOWAS conference in Calabar.
+It was later reported that at the time he flew, Sawyer was already under surveillance for Ebola infection but had been cleared by the Finance Ministry of the Liberian government to leave for the ECOWAS conference in Calabar.

 On 19 August, it was reported that the doctor who treated Sawyer, Ameyo Adadevoh, had also died of Ebola.
 Adadevoh was posthumously praised for preventing Sawyer from leaving the hospital at the time of diagnosis, thereby playing a key role in curbing the spread of the virus in Nigeria.

 Aftermath

 The infection brought into the country by Sawyer resulted in 19 confirmed cases of Ebola infection and eight deaths.

-As of October 2014 the Nigerian Ebola outbreak was regarded as having been contained.
+As of October 2014, the Nigerian Ebola outbreak was regarded as having been contained.
 On October 20, 2014, Nigeria was announced as Ebola-free by the WHO, following two incubation periods without any further reports of infection.

 Sawyer's travel to Nigeria provoked anger there towards the Liberian authorities who allowed him to fly out of Liberia despite being unwell.
 First Consultant Hospital leadership described Sawyer's behavior in ward as a "deceptive" and "intentional" attempt to spread the infection as widely as possible — Sawyer denied any exposure to Ebola and mobilized diplomatic pressure on the hospital to discharge him from the hospital in spite of showing severe symptoms.

 There was also suspicion towards American authorities as Sawyer was a United States citizen.
 Some believed his arrival was not an accident, but a deliberate attempt to infect the Nigerian population.
 Especially when direct requests came from the Liberian authorities to release him from quarantine in hospital despite him clearly being ill.

 Sawyer's case and the successful containment of the outbreak by Adadevoh and other medical staff form the basis of the 2016 Nigerian drama thriller film 93 Days.